Architecture 2.0

 Methods

-The learning, search, and agentic methods that generate, predict, and optimize designs inside a loop.
+The learning, search, and agentic methods that generate, predict, and optimize designs inside bounded architecture studies.

 Tools